All About Script Reading

 Want EVEN MORE Script Reading Secrets?

-B2W’s course with LondonSWF, BREAKING INTO SCRIPT READING is running again this June (18th-19th 2022).
+B2W’s course with LondonSWF, BREAKING INTO SCRIPT READING is BACK.
 It’s on Zoom again, so accessible from anywhere in the world.

-The workshop is in its SEVENTH year now.
+The workshop is in its EIGHTH year now.
 B2W’s proud to have had a hand in training so many new script readers.

 Here’s what course alumni Gemma Deerfield aka @screenwriterfemme – and script reader number 25 on this list! – has to say about the workshop: